thomasWeise/aitoa/book/metaheuristics/hillClimbing2/README.md

 It returns `true` when the enumeration should be stopped (maybe because a better solution was discovered) and `false` to continue.
 `enumerate` itself will return `true` if and only if `test` ever returned `true` and `false` otherwise.

+Of course, we cannot implement a neighborhood enumeration for all unary operators:
+Already for `nswap`, this would include the complete search space and thus would take way too long.
+Hence, the `default` implementation of the new method should just create an error.
+It will only be overwritten by operators with a neighborhood sufficiently small for efficient enumeration.

 ### Ingredient: Neighborhood Enumerating `1swap` Operation for the JSSP {#sec:hillClimbingJssp1SwapEnum}

 Let us now consider how such an exhaustive enumeration of the neighborhood spanned by the `1swap` operator can be implemented.